-In 2018, in response to a call for "public comment" I submitted my public comment contained in Appendix A and as documented on my blog at the time.
-No consideration has apparently been given by the "Working Group" to the "public comment" what was solicited.
+No consideration has apparently been given by the "Working Group" to the "public comment" that was solicited.
 They don't care, it's just a rote procedure for them.
-They don't actually engage with any of the questions or issues, like child protection or ethical Standards of practice.
+They don't actually

-94 Guidelines, all in accordance with Association Rules 30.8 and APA policy on guidelines.
-In the spring of

-- 95 2018, a Working Group was formed under the auspices of the Committee of Professional Practice and - 96 Standards (COPPS), in consultation with the Board of Professional Affairs, with the charge to revise the - 97 Guidelines for Child Custody Evaluations in Family Law Proceedings (APA, 2010).
+- 94 Guidelines, all in accordance with Association Rules 30.8 and APA policy on guidelines.
+In the spring of - 2018, a Working Group was formed under the auspices of the Committee of Professional Practice and - 96 Standards (COPPS), in consultation with the Board of Professional Affairs, with the charge to revise the - 97 Guidelines for Child Custody Evaluations in Family Law Proceedings (APA, 2010).
 Six members of the